 We have already talked about how expensive it can be to purchase Disney World tickets.
 Luckily the cost can be mostly offset by the Barclaycard Arrival Plus World Elite MasterCard.
-With this card you will receive 60,000 miles after spending $5,000 in the first 90 days.
+With this card you will receive 70,000 bonus miles after spending $5,000 on purchases in the first 90 days.
 You will also receive 2 miles per dollar on every purchase that you make.

 Another perk of the Barclaycard Arrival Plus credit card is that you will receive 5% of your rewards back in your account upon redemption.
-That means if you redeem the 60,000 miles for Disney tickets, 3,000 miles will be put back into your account.
 There is an annual fee of $89 (waived first year).